 As more Americans age in place, or remain living at home instead of in skilled nursing facilities, there has been an increased need for seniors to purchase home or durable medical equipment (DME).
-In 2012, approximately $100 Billion was spent on durable medical equipment in the US; 15% of which was paid for directly out-of-the-pocket of consumers.
+Each year, approximately $100 Billion is spent on durable medical equipment in the US.
+Fifteen percent of which is paid for directly out-of-the-pocket of consumers.
 It is our goal to help individuals maximize the assistance they receive from their insurance coverage, find other financial assistance programs and minimize their out-of-pocket spending on DME.

 Prior to a discussion about paying for durable medical equipment, it is helpful to have a clear understanding of what durable medical equipment is and to define some of the related terms and acronyms.